 Chico's Traveler's Collection features a range of elevated fashion staples that you can wear for almost any activity.
 Chataigne likes these pants, which are made from a wrinkle-resistant fabric to keep them looking their best for your entire trip.

 Cashmere may be pricier than your typical sweater, but it's worth the higher price tag.
-Because the fabric is breathable, the sweater will feel comfortable on warmer days but will also keep you cozy when layered over your favorite long sleeve button-up when the temperatures drop, Michelle said.
+Because the fabric is breathable, the sweater will feel comfortable on warmer days but will also keep you cozy when layered over your favorite long-sleeve button-up when the temperatures drop, Michelle says.
 She likes Naadam's $75 Cashmere Sweater, which is one of the more affordable options out there and comes in more than 20 colors.

-These comfortable shoes can take you from the city streets to the beach and just about everywhere in between.
-"They are the perfect walking and travel sandal, with a contoured footbed that mimics the shape of your foot and provides excellent support," Chataigne said.
+Birkenstock's comfortable shoes can take you from the city streets to the beach and just about everywhere in between.
+"They are the perfect walking and travel sandal, with a contoured footbed that mimics the shape of your foot and provides excellent support," Chataigne says.